idvxlab/fact2vec/README.md

 # Fact2Vec

 ## Introduction
 Fact2Vec is a pretrained embeding model used for converting data facts into vector presentations that capture the facts' semantic similarity.
-A data fact is a data story piece that is defined in the following paper:
+A data fact is a story piece that is defined in the following paper:
 ```
 Danqing Shi, Xinyue Xu, Fuling Sun, Yang Shi, Nan Cao:
 Calliope: Automatic Visual Data Story Generation from a Spreadsheet.
 IEEE Trans.
 Vis.
 Comput.
 Graph.
 27(2): 453-463 (2021)